marcoradocchia/bombuscv-rs/README.md

     -V, --version                    Print version information
 ```

+Note that `video` option, which runs `bombuscv` with a pre-recorded video
+input, is incompatible with `framerate`, `resolution` and `overlay`.
+Also, if
+these options are specified in the configuration file, they are going to be
+ignored.
+This because the first two are auto-detected from the input file using
+`ffprobe` (`ffmpeg` tool), while the last makes no sense if used with a
+non-live video feed; same rules apply to CLI arguments.

 ## Configuration

-All options can be set in a _optional_ configuration file stored at
+All options (except `video`) can be set in a _optional_ configuration file
-`$XDG_CONFIG_HOME/bombuscv/config.toml` by default or at any location in the
+stored at `$XDG_CONFIG_HOME/bombuscv/config.toml` by default or at any location
-filesystem specified by setting `BOMBUSCV_CONFIG` environment variable.
-CLI
+in the filesystem specified by setting `BOMBUSCV_CONFIG` environment variable.
-arguments/flags override options defined in the configuration file.
+CLI arguments/flags override options defined in the configuration file.
+Below
-Note that if using `video` option in order to use `bombuscv` with a
-pre-recorded video input, `framerate`, `resolution` and `overlay` options are
-ignored: the first two are auto-detected from the input file using `ffprobe`
-(`ffmpeg` tool), while the last makes no sense if used with a non-live video
-feed; same rules apply to CLI arguments.
-Below listed an example configuration file:
+listed an example configuration file:
 ```toml
 # /dev/video<index> camera input
 index = 0